 We recommend you to be as precise as you can when specifying the wall time limit as it will inflict on how fast your jobs will start to run: It is easier for a short job to get started between two larger, higher priority jobs (so-called backfilling).
 On the other hand, if the job has not finished before the wall time limit, it will be cancelled, so too long is better than too short due to lost work!

-1. Technically, any script language that uses
+any language that uses